petrasvestartas/german_language/prepositions_for_location.md

 **über** (over, across) indicates a movement, often from one side to the other one:
 - Wir fahren **über** die Brücke. - We are driving **over** the bridge.
+- Sie geht **über** die Strasse. - She is walking **across** the street.

+**über wo?** also belongs to the group of the two-way prepositions and can be used in response to the question Where? with the dative.

+Tip: **überfahren** is a non-separable verb.
+It means that you run over someone with a vehicle and (fatally) injure him.